zong4/MinecraftEngine/README.md

 - [✔] Render system optimized for rendering basic voxel primitives (cubes).
 - [✔] UI layer built with ImGui for in-engine tools and debugging.
 - [✔] ECS architecture for modular game object management.
-- [✔] Physics system with basic collision detection and response.
+- [✔] Physic system with basic collision detection and response.
 - [✔] Basic particle system for visual effects.
-- [✔] Audio system for sound effects and background music.
+- [✔] Basic audio system for sound effects and background music.
-- [✔] Collider system for voxel-based collision detection.
+- [✔] Collider system with bvh tree for basic ray tracing.
-- [✔] Basic ray tracing for block selection and interaction.

 ## What is next?